 Those kind of websites will be fine because they have lots of great quality content that Google will give a ‘thumbs up’.

 (That is, providing they’ve not used nefarious ‘black hat SEO techniques’ to build back-links or ‘spin’ articles.
 A topic for another day!)

-However, for professional service companies or solopreneurs who sell nationally or internationally—my advice has always been to perform proactive marketing campaigns that drive visitors on to their lead pages—and to not even bother performing SEO on them.
+However, for professional service companies or solopreneurs who sell nationally or internationally—my advice has always been to perform proactive marketing campaigns that drive visitors on to their lead pages—and to not worry too much about SEO.